 Divide the soup into serving bowls and garnish with some fresh chopped green onion.

-While miso paste is a fermented product and can be preserved for a long time, once it is made into soup and combined with other ingredients, it is very easy to spoil.
+While miso paste is a fermented product that can be preserved for a long time, it is very easy to spoil once it is made into soup and combined with other ingredients.
 If you must store leftover miso soup, avoid leaving it out too long.
 If you have no choice but to store it, cool it slightly and then transfer it to the refrigerator.

-You should try and eat it as quickly as possible.
+You should try to eat it as quickly as possible.
 I don’t recommend keeping it for more than 24 hours.
 Freezing is not recommended since the flavor will deteriorate.

 Ideally, most Japanese families make miso soup in the morning and try to use it up before the end of the day.
 For example, make it for breakfast or lunch, then have it again with your evening meal.

-On the other hand, dashi can be kept for 5-7 days in the fridge or up to 1 month in the freezer.
-If you have dashi, you can whip up some miso soup in less than 10 minutes.
+On the other hand, dashi can be kept in the fridge for 5-7 days or up to 1 month in the freezer.
+If you have dashi, you can whip up miso soup in less than 10 minutes.
 If you want to make miso soup regularly throughout the week, I recommend making a batch of homemade dashi for convenience!

 Storage summary